 I have a confirmation number.
 Am I guaranteed to get invited to sponsor my parents and grandparents?

-No. After the form closes, we review submissions and remove duplicates.
-We’ll invite potential sponsors to submit a complete application in the same order we received the interest to sponsor forms online.
+No. All potential sponsors who successfully submit an interest to sponsor form receive a confirmation number.
+After the interest to sponsor form closes, we review the submissions, remove duplicates and randomize the list.
+We’ll invite potential sponsors to submit a complete application from the randomized list of interest to sponsor forms we received.

 When we invite a group of potential sponsors to submit a complete application, we call this a round of invitations.
-Depending on the number of complete applications we receive, we may do more than 1 round of invitations.
+Depending on when the intake happens in a given year and the number of complete applications we receive, we may do more than 1 round of invitations.

 Answers others found useful